Splact/morbido/README.md

 morbido.mutate();
 ```

+## Key concepts

-## Mutation lifecycle
+### Mutation lifecycle

-1. Previous state is restored with transition disabled and previous width and heigth set inline, then the transition is restored (if any)
+1. Previous state is restored without transition and previous width and heigth are set inline
 2. Await for `onExit` callback
 3. New width and height are set inline to the exiting element
 4. Await for `onMutation` callback